A rare plant found in Texas and Mexico could be listed as an endangered species

 Best said it would also raise awareness among the general public that “this is a rare part of our natural heritage.”

-“Keep your eye out for it and if conservation is something that interests you, help us look for it,” he said.
+“Keep your eye out for it, and if conservation is something that interests you, help us look for it,” he said.

-Hoffman Black, of the Xerces Society, said people often ask him, regarding rare species: “Why care?”
+Hoffman Black, of the Xerces Society, said people often ask him, regarding rare species, “Why care?”

 He compared the importance of diverse habitats and species resilience to screws on a plane.